gbfrancisco/gbfrancisco.github.io/essays/questions-are-for-the-ignorant-not-for-the-lazy.md

 Eric S. Raymond, one of the authors of "How to Ask Questions The Smart Way", provides several key points on how to ask smart and meaningful questions.
 He descriptively laid out how "hackers" love solving challenging problems and that it keeps their minds constantly engaged and stimulated.
 That is not to say they are always available around, answering every question they find, continuously catering to people's ignorance.
 They have lives too, they have their own problems to deal with and throwing lackadaisical questions at them will not help them at all.
 In Raymond's essay, there are select key points that stand out the most among his ample set of rules:

-- At least attempt what you are asking first (or know something about it)
+- At least attempt to solve what you are asking first (or know something about it)
+- Be precise and informative about your problem
 - Use meaningful, specific subject headers

-- Be precise and informative about your problem
+### At least have some knowledge regarding your question

 According to Raymond,